 Instructions

-- Place the grapes in a colander and rinse them with cool water.
+- Pull grapes from the vine and rinse them in a colander with cool water.

-- Divide the grapes into separate ziplock bags for each Kool-Aid flavor.
+- Divide grapes into separate ziplock bags for each Kool-Aid flavor to create colorful rainbow variations.

-- Add Kool-Aid to each bag, seal, and shake to coat the grapes evenly.
+- Add the Kool-Aid mixture to each bag, seal tightly, and shake until the grapes are heavily coated in vibrant candy-like powder.

-- Freeze for 24 hours and once frozen, they’re ready to enjoy.
+- Freeze for 24 hours until frosty and firm.

 Nutrition Facts: